Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

     >**Note:** If you added a client license, the license key is displayed, with a message to check the **Alfresco Client > Configure > License** tab in Microsoft Outlook (do this check after you have installed Alfresco Outlook Client).

-### Installing the Alfresco Outlook Client in Microsoft Outlook
+### Install the Alfresco Outlook Client in Microsoft Outlook

-Inside the Outlook Integration zip is another zip file, which installs the Alfresco Outlook Client into Microsoft Outlook.
+Inside the Outlook Integration zip is another zip file that installs the Alfresco Outlook Client into Microsoft Outlook.

 You might need local administrator rights to install .NET 4.5 and Microsoft VS Tools for Office Runtime.
-Ensure you have already installed the required AMP files in your Alfresco instance ([see this section](#install_amps)).
+Ensure you have already installed the required AMP files in your Alfresco instance ([see Install Outlook Integration AMPs](#install_amps)).

->**Note:** If you are distributing Alfresco Outlook Client across an organization, see [Installing the Alfresco Outlook Client in unattended mode](#installunattendedmode) for guidance on installing in unattended mode.
+>**Note:** If you are distributing Alfresco Outlook Client across an organization, see [Install the Alfresco Outlook Client in unattended mode](#installunattendedmode) for guidance on installing in unattended mode.

 1. Extract the contents of the `alfresco-outlook-client-2.7.x.zip` file using a standard unzip tool.